 What Is Cold Calling?

-Cold calling is often the first step of the sales process.
+Cold calling is often the first step in lead generation for the sales process.
 It typically refers to a phone call made to a prospective business-to-business (B2B) customer with whom your business has had no previous relationship.
 The call aims to identify the decision-maker, assess the need for your product, and secure a pitch meeting if a sales opportunity exists.

 When performed well, cold calling is an important business enabler.
-It’s also an activity that successful small business leaders enjoy, as it puts them in control of their own destiny.
+It’s also an activity that successful small business leaders enjoy, as it often puts them in control of their own destiny more than other, more passive, lead generation strategies.
 Without cold calls or lead acquisition campaigns supported by cold calls, it is difficult for a new business to generate the revenue they need to get their business off the ground.

 Key Steps & Activities for Successful Cold Calling